TomB-MCMXCII/organizer-api/README.md

 # organizer-api
-This is a web api project to save and retrieve information on tasks and schedule on a particular day
+This is a web api project to save and fetch todos, scheduleItems and notes.